BATTERY AND ELECTRICAL SYSTEMS - 2021/2

 Methods of Teaching / Learning

-The learning and teaching strategy include regular lectures from Week 1 to 10.
-These lectures will include the problem-solving sessions (30 hours: 3 hours lecture/tutorial per week for 10 weeks).
-Three hours of revision will take place in Week 11.
-Lecture notes will be provided, and students are expected to do independent learning in addition to attending lectures and tutorials.
+The learning and teaching strategy include regular lectures, in-class discussions and assignments from Week 1 to 10.
+Three hours of the final tutorial will take place in Week 11.
+Lecture notes and recorded lectures will be provided, and students are expected to do independent learning in addition to attending lectures and tutorials.

 Learning and teaching methods include the following.